-I am a New York-based photographer and writer with a resilient addiction to outdoors, travels and adventure
+I am a New York-based photographist and scribe with a resilient addiction to outdoors, travels and adventure.

-My love of photography goes back to the day I got my hands on my first camera at age twelve, a second-hand Zeiss Ikon rangefinder.
+My passion for photography stems from the day I laid hands on my first camera at age twelve, a second-hand Zeiss Ikon rangefinder.
 Ever since, I have chased light everywhere I go, obsessively attempting to record through modest photography the essence of so many places in which I keep leaving a little bit of myself.

 I find it most extraordinary to look back and witness the exponential growth of a photography industry that had been almost dormant for decades and has suddenly exploded in a frenzy of technological breakthroughs.
 This is a fantastic time to be a photographer, even as AI’s mighty power casts a shadow of uncertainty onto the world.

 Different countries and cultures keep one’s eye curious and the senses alert.
 The world becomes a never-ending spectacle begging to be photographed, a swirling story unfolding around us and to which we can never be indifferent.
-My impulse is to tell that story, in pictures and in words, hoping to find an angle that will surprise, captivate and inspire.
+My impulse is to tell that story, in pictures and in words, hoping to find an angle that will surprise, captivate, inspire or amuse.

 Welcome!